troven/node-nms/README.md

 NODE-NMS
 --------

-A lightweight, event-driven, high-speed, Network Management kernel for NodeJS.
+A light-weight, event-driven, high-speed Network Management kernel for NodeJS.

 node-nms was designed to be embedded into a larger application but it's well suited to head-less DevOps too.

-It measures responsive times and uptime, auto-detect devices, alert when devices come online or go offline.
+Presently, it measures responsive times and uptime and can passively auto-detect devices.

 We support two monitoring strategies - passive probes and active Sensors.

 Both are easily extended with super-simple plugins.

+node-nms emits events when devices come online, go offline or when data is received from a Probe or Sensor.

 It's missing central configuration, persistence, a UI, alarms and other not-quite essentials - quite deliberately.